 These long-term injuries may encumber recovering individuals for days, weeks, months, or even years after they are released from the hospital and may require expensive ongoing treatment to manage.

-The Cost of a Motorcycle Accident Brain Injury
+The Cost of a Brain Injury from a Motorcycle Accident

 Traumatic Brain Injuries caused by motorcycle accidents result in an estimated $13 billion in medical expenses and associated financial impact in The United States.
 Each individual who suffers TBI in a motorcycle accident can expect to spend about $4 million throughout their lifetime because of the injury itself and the long-term effects.